-If your parent pays child support, this amount will be deducted from their parental income.
+If your parent pays child support, we remove it from their parental income.

 The family pool

-The family pool is a term used to refer to the dependent children in your family who may affect your payment rate.
+The family pool refers to the dependent children in your family who affect your payment rate.

-- they are receiving Youth Allowance, ABSTUDY Living Allowance or income tested School Fees Allowance Group 2
+- they get Youth Allowance, ABSTUDY Living Allowance or income tested School Fees Allowance Group 2

-- Assistance for Isolated Children Additional Boarding Allowance is being paid for them, or
+- your parent or guardian gets Assistance for Isolated Children Additional Boarding Allowance for them, or

-- they are up to 19 years of age, and, if 16 to 19 years of age, attending secondary school
+- they’re up to 19 years of age, and, if 16 to 19 years of age, attend secondary school

 Your parents or guardians must tell us if there are any changes to their income.
-Sometimes, if there is a change in your parents’ or guardians’ income, your payment rate may change.
-It might also change if your siblings’ circumstances change.
+This may change your payment rate.
+It may also change if your siblings’ circumstances change.

-Where there has been a change in your parents’ or guardians’ income, the parental income test can be worked out on your parents’ most recent income.
-For example, if you study in 2016 and your parents’ income has significantly increased or decreased, your parents’ income for the 2015-16 tax year may be used.
+Where there has been a change, we can use your parents’ most recent income for the parental income test.
+For example, if you study in 2017 and your parents’ income has significantly changed, we may use your parents’ income for the 2016-17 tax year.

 Your parents or guardians must update their income every year.
 Read more about the annual parental income test reassessment.